Appropedia/extension/README.md

 MediaWiki extension for Appropedia.

-This extension contains all PHP, JavaScript and CSS specific to Appropedia.
+This extension contains all PHP, JavaScript, CSS and Lua code specific to Appropedia.
 We used to have it scattered in our MediaWiki:Common.js, MediaWiki:Common.css and LocalSettings.php, but we now have it all here for several reasons:

 * Simplifies testing and maintenance
 * Simplifies documentation and discovery of new features and changes